 How to take MADOPAR

-Use MADOPAR exactly as your doctor has prescribed.
+Follow all directions given to you by your doctor or pharmacist carefully.
 This may differ from the information contained in this leaflet.

 How much to take